-Specifier Description С Display the date using the format given by the system global variable, followed by the time using the format given by the system global variable.
-The time is not displayed if the date-time value indicates midnight precisely. d Display the day as a number without a leading zero (1-31). dd Display the day as a number with a leading zero (01-31). ddd Display the day as an abbreviation (Sun-Sat). dddd Display the day as a full name (Sunday-Saturday). ddddd Display the date using the format given by the system global variable. dddddd Display the date using the format given by the system global variable. m Display the month as a number without a leading zero (1-12).
-If the m specifier immediately follows an h or hh specifier, the minute rather than the month is displayed. mm Display the month as a number with a leading zero (01-12).
-If the mm specifier immediately follows an h or hh specifier, the minute rather than the month is displayed. mmm Display the month as an abbreviation (Jan-Dec) using the strings given by the system global variable. mmmm Display the month as a full name (January-December) using the strings given by the system global variable. уу Display the year as a two-digit number (00-99). уууу Display the year as a four-digit number (0000-9999). h Display the hour without a leading zero (0-23). hh Display the hour with a leading zero (00-23). n Display the minute without a leading zero (0-59).
+Specifier Description d Display the day as a number without a leading zero (1-31). dd Display the day as a number with a leading zero (01-31). ddd Display the day as an abbreviation (Sun-Sat). dddd Display the day as a full name (Sunday-Saturday). Μ Display the month as a number without a leading zero (1-12).
+MM Display the month as a number with a leading zero (01-12).
+MMM Display the month as an abbreviation (Jan-Dec).
+MMMM Display the month as a full month name (January-December). уу Display the year in two-digit numeric format with a leading zero (00-99). уууу Display the year in four-digit numeric format (0000-9999). h Display the hour as a number without a leading zero using the 12-hour clock (1-12). hh Display the hour as a number with a leading zero using the 12-hour clock (01-12). Н Display the hour as a number without a leading zero using the 24-hour clock (0-23). НН Display the hour as a number with a leading zero using the 24-hour clock (00-23). m Display the minute as a number without a leading zero (0-59). mm Display the minute as a number with a leading zero (00-59).
+S Display the second as a number without a leading zero (0-59).
+SS Display the second as a number with a leading zero (00-59).
+AP Display an uppercase AM with any hour before noon; display an uppercase PM with any hour between noon. t Display the time zone abbreviation. / Date separator.

-nn Display the minute with a leading zero (00-59).
-S Display the second without a leading zero (0-59).
-SS Display the second with a leading zero (00-59). t Display the time using the format given by the system global variable. tt Display the time using the format given by the system global variable. am/pm Use the 12-hour clock for the preceding h or hh specifier, and display 'am' for any hour before noon, and 'pm' for any hour after noon.
-The am/pm specifier can use lower, upper, or mixed case, and the result is displayed accordingly. a/p Use the 12-hour clock for the preceding h or hh specifier, and display 'a' for any hour before noon, and 'p' for any hour after noon.
-The a/p specifier can use lower, upper, or mixed case, and the result is displayed accordingly. ampm Use the 12-hour clock for the preceding h or hh specifier, and display the contents of the system global variable for any hour before noon, and the contents of the system global variable for any hour after noon. / Date separator.
 In some locales, other characters may be used to represent the date separator. : Time separator.
-In some locales, other characters may be used to represent the time separator. 'xx'/"xx" Characters enclosed in single or double quotes are displayed as-is, with no formatting changes.
+In some locales, other characters may be used to